 If it all sounds a bit faux, there's some credibility in that the name was taken from the original, run by an aristocrat from overseas whose family had fled the French Revolution, no less, and his name?
 'Pierre le Françoise' and no, he wasn't a character.

 Their top-of-the-chips claim can;t be vouched for but the Times newspaper recently rated them as 6th nationally, seaside-wise.
 Take your pick from a styrofoam tray or dine inside where they've even opened a 'Modern British' room with cockle popcorn on the menu.

-The rest of town isn't particularly famous for anything else and is best described as, yes, traditional, if a little postmodernist in places and their gardens are always up for some blooming prize or other, probably.
+The rest of town isn't particularly famous for anything else and is best described as, yes, traditional, if a little postmodernist in places.

 For church-fact fans, the tower of St Peter and St Pauls is 160 foot high and is the tallest in the county, they say.